 Block Diagram of BCD adder

 A BCD adder is a circuit that adds two BCD digits in parallel and produces a sum digit which is also in BCD.
 It must include the correction logic in its internal construction.
-A block of BCD adder is shown below figure:
+A block diagram of the BCD adder is shown below:

 A BCD adder circuit must be able to do the following: